oppressionslayer/wsrf-sudoku-solved-series/README.md

 # is the code!
 These are the techniques!
 Web Javascript version coming soon!

-# A work in progress buggy but a web versio is here, click expert mode tab to open up the Top-N Solver:
+# A work in progress buggy but a web versio is here, click expert mode tab to open up the Top-N Solver (exocet has a bug, i have a way better version for JS in the wings! ) :

 https://larsdoku.netlify.app/